viviemXD/webrtc-audio-video/README.md

 ####  Server Steps

-- Clone this repo to your machine, does not need to be to a web server.
+- Clone this repo to your machine, does not need to be to a traditional web server.
+Can be same machine as browser or another one.
 - Generate keys unless you have real ones, run these commands in the same folder as app.js (find equivalant commands for Windows or Linux these are for Mac).
   -  openssl genrsa -out webrtcwwsocket-key.pem 1024
   -  openssl req -new -key webrtcwwsocket-key.pem -out webrtcwwsocket-csr.pem